Convention on the Rights of Persons with Disabilities (CRPD)

 The Complaints Resolution and Referral Service (CRRS) on 1800 880 052 is available for you to discuss any concerns you may have about your Disability

 Employment Services (DES) provider, Australian Disability Enterprises (ADE) and/or Advocacy Services that are funded by the Australian Government.

 The Mental Health Commission strives to establish mental health, alcohol and other drug systems that meet the needs of Western Australia’s population and deliver quality outcomes for individuals and their families.

-The Women’s Community Health Network WA (WCHN) is the peak body for community based women's health and community services across Western Australia.
+The Women’s Community Health Network WA (WCHN) is the peak body for community-based women's health and community services across Western Australia.

-Sussex Street Community Law Service Inc provides a NSDS Accredited advocacy services to people with disabilities, their family members and carers.
+Sussex Street Community Law Service Inc provides NSDS Accredited advocacy services to people with disabilities, their family members and carers.

 Advocacy WA assists and supports people with disabilities to achieve social and individual change, empowerment, justice and human rights.

 Centrelink - Payments for people living with an illness, injury or disability

 Centrelink provides payments and services to help you if you have an illness, injury or disability that means you can’t work, or can only do a limited amount of work.

 ConcessionsWA is an easy-to-use online resource where you can search by category, concession card type or people group to find details on more than 100 rebates, concessions and subsidy schemes provided by the Government of Western Australia.